 If you would like for ONA to shop for you or know someone who would benefit from this initiative, please have them email ONA at firstname.lastname@example.org or contact them on our Facebook page, @Scott Air Force Base Operation Not Alone.

 Additionally, ONA is looking for volunteers to dispatch, shop and drive.
 Volunteers will also need to have their own masks but gloves will be provided.
 Please contact SSgt Alexis Roberts-Turner email@example.com and SrA Violet Pretty Mwangi firstname.lastname@example.org to volunteer.

-FITNESS TESTING: Fitness Testing has been suspended AF-wide and will resume July 2021.
+FITNESS TESTING: Fitness Testing will resume July 2021.
 To minimize close proximity and contact, height and weight will not be conducted until further notice.
 All sit ups will be done utilizing the toe-hold bar.
 Additionally, assessments will no longer include the abdominal circumference.
 We are awaiting guidance on testing with masks.

 For more information, see the AF guidance here: https://mypers.af.mil/app/answers/detail/a_id/47494 and https://mypers.af.mil/app/answers/detail/a_id/47493

 The Pavilion/Track is open, as is the walking/jogging trail around the base.